 | Database adapter system | ✗ | ✓ |

-If you need auth, database, hosting, MCP server verification, or AI agent authentication from one platform quickly, GitHat is the better choice.
+If you need auth, database, hosting, MCP server verification, or AI agent authentication from one platform in minutes, GitHat is the better choice.
 NextAuth.js is a strong option if you need fully self-hosted.